Scoliosis Treatment in San Diego

 Spinal Curvature & Postural Shift

-We address structural imbalances caused by scoliosis to reduce strain and improve posture.
-Each adjustment supports spinal balance and restores smoother motion, helping your body move efficiently with less compensation.
+Structural imbalances from scoliosis create strain through the back, ribs, and pelvis.
+Adjustments support spinal balance and smoother motion, helping the body move efficiently with less compensation.

 Uneven Shoulders or Hips

 Shoulder and hip asymmetry affects balance, gait, and comfort.
-Chiropractic care realigns the spine and pelvis to improve symmetry and stability, so movement feels more natural and controlled.
+Care realigns the spine and pelvis to improve symmetry and stability, so movement feels more natural and controlled.

 Stiffness & Reduced Flexibility

 Scoliosis often limits motion and creates tightness near the spine and ribs.
-We use gentle mobilization to restore flexibility and take pressure off restricted areas, making daily movement comfortable.
+Gentle mobilization restores flexibility and takes pressure off restricted areas, making daily movement comfortable.

 Chronic Muscle Tightness

 One-sided tightness from scoliosis leads to pain, fatigue, and muscle overuse.
-We address these patterns using adjustments and Active Release Technique (ART) to restore balance across both sides of the body.
+Adjustments and Active Release Technique (ART) address these patterns to restore balance across both sides of the body.

 Back Fatigue & Discomfort

 Long days of standing, walking, or sitting trigger scoliosis-related back fatigue.
-We support alignment and muscle function with targeted adjustments that build endurance through the day.
+Targeted adjustments support alignment and muscle function to build endurance through the day.

 Preventive Care for Teens

-Early-stage scoliosis care for growing teens supports posture, alignment, and spinal development during growth years.
+Early-stage care for growing teens supports posture, alignment, and spinal development through growth years.
 Our pediatric chiropractic care is gentle, personalized, and matched to the developing spine.

 Your Scoliosis Care Is Personal Here

-At 22, Dr. Yossi Stein suffered a serious injury that changed how he practices forever.
+At 22, Dr. Yossi Stein suffered a serious injury that changed how he practices.
 He knows what it feels like to be the one on the table, uncertain, frustrated, hoping this time will be different.
-That memory shapes every adjustment he makes, especially for scoliosis patients who have been told to "just live with it."

-Stein Chiropractic started in La Jolla in 1991, built by his father, Dr. Richard Stein.
+Stein Chiropractic started in La Jolla in 1991.
 The practice moved to Clairemont, but the standard never changed: precise hands, honest conversation, real results.

 How We Treat Scoliosis